-Vada Pav or Bombay Burger is a favorite plant-based food of tourists.
+Vada Pav or Bombay Burger is a favorite plant-based food among locals and tourists.
 This delicious dish is the pride of Maharashtrian cuisine.
-You will find deep-fried potato dumplings in the middle of a bread bun.
-The dish is usually served with chutneys and chili pepper.

 Expand your knowledge with this essential information about the history and origin of Vada Pav.

-Referring to famous Indian curries, it is impossible not to mention Rassa Bhaji.
 It is a delicious Maharashtrian dinner recipe from Kolhapur that is well-liked by locals and tourists alike.
-Chefs often use mutton, fish, chicken, or seafood to make this food.
+The dish can be prepared using various proteins, such as mutton/lamb, fish, chicken, or seafood.

-Pithla Bhakri or Jhunka Bhakri is the essence of Maharashtrian cuisine.
-People in this state also call it “Farmer’s meal” because it is an incredibly fulfilling and nourishing dish after a long and tiring working day on the fields for locals.
+Pithla Bhakri (aka Jhunka Bhakri) is the essence of Maharashtrian cuisine.
+People in this state also call it “Farmer’s meal” because it is an incredibly fulfilling and nourishing dish after a long and tiring working day in the fields.

 This food is an abundant source of nutrients.
 It can provide you with fiber, potassium, protein, and carbohydrates.

-Aamti or Dal is one of the delicacies that help Maharashtrian cuisine reach the world.
-The distinctive yellow of the curry created from lentils will fascinate you.
-This food was born in the Indus Valley Civilization.
+Aamti is one of the delicacies that help Maharashtrian cuisine reach the world.

-In the ancient Indo-Aryan language, its name means “to split”.
-Its traces existed in 300 BC.
 Nowadays, you can find about 51 different types of Dal.
-This food contains many vitamins, minerals, and proteins that are beneficial for your body.
+But no matter what dal you choose, this food contains many vitamins, minerals, and proteins that are beneficial for your body.

 Find out all things about the history of delicious Dal.

 You will no longer worry about suddenly going hungry in the middle of the day when Bhelpuri is around.
 This famous snack exists throughout the streets in Maharashtra.
-It is one of the types of Chaat (savory snack) of Indian cuisine.
+It is one of the types of chaat (savory snack) in Indian cuisine.